A Lesson to Learn: Motus GI Holdings Inc. (MOTS)

 Dougherty & Company, on the other hand, stated in their research note that they expect to see MOTS reach a price target of $8.
 The rating they have provided for MOTS stocks is “Buy” according to the report published on August 28th, 2018.

-Volatility was left at 6.75%, however, over the last 30 days, the volatility rate increased by 5.39%, as shares surge +0.79% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -21.03% lower at present.
+Volatility was left at 6.84%, however, over the last 30 days, the volatility rate increased by 5.74%, as shares sank -6.29% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -24.59% lower at present.

 Insider Trading